Ultimate Fayetteville Real Estate Investing Guide for 2026

 Housing

-Reviewing the rental residential market, Fayetteville has a median gross rent of .
-The same indicator across the state is , with a nationwide gross median of .
+Speaking about the rental business, Fayetteville has a median gross rent of .
+Median gross rent across the state is , with a national gross median of .

-The homeownership rate is at in Fayetteville.
-The entire state homeownership rate is at present of the whole population, while across the nation, the rate of homeownership is .
+Fayetteville has a rate of home ownership of .
+The total state homeownership rate is at present of the population, while across the United States, the rate of homeownership is .

 Housing Quick Stats